-- The supervisory team must have received a full draft of the thesis/critical commentary for comment and supplied comments about the draft to the PGR; - The thesis/critical commentary must comply with requirements regarding formatting and submission; - The required number of copies of thesis/critical commentary and published work must have been submitted to the Graduate School for distribution to the examining team; - The thesis/critical commentary and published work must have been uploaded to the UWE Research Repository; - An appropriate examination team must have been identified and appointed (the EX1 process).
+- The supervisory team has received a full draft of the thesis/critical commentary for comment and supplied comments about the draft to the PGR. - The thesis/critical commentary must comply with current published requirements regarding format and mode of submission. - The PGR and their supervisory team have discussed the PGR's preference for a face-to-face viva or an online viva (indicated on the EX1 form.
+NB. subject to examiner agreement). - An appropriate examination team has been identified and appointed (the EX1 process).